 She got her groove back when she started dating her new man, David Hicks.
 She bore twin boys in October 2015, during their relationship.
 The following year, in 2016, Mo’Nique announced that she and her boyfriend who is also the father of her twin boys would be walking down the aisle.
 As regards their union, Mo’Nique revealed in a New York Times profile that she and her new husband were in an open relationship.

 She also took the time to explain that it doesn’t mean they had the license to sleep around outside marriage; however, it means that she and her husband agreed to be honest with each other anytime either party engages in extra-marital affairs.
 She also gave reasons for this on the “Oprah Winfrey Show,” where she stated that as a result of her past experiences with cheating, she didn’t want a situation where a divorce would occur because of the same issue.

-Mo’Nique has always been one to flaunt her very heavy weight saying that she is big, loud, and proud.
-More so, her weight has been the center of her jokes and comic career for years.
+Mo’Nique has always been one to flaunt her very heavyweight saying that she is big, loud, and proud.
+More so, her weight has been the centre of her jokes and comic career for years.
 According to her, she always ate whatever she wanted and lived, however, she so pleased.
 In recent times, she seems to have changed this narrative now that she is over 50 years of age.